Skills Canada

 • Wind Turbine

-Competitors from the Regional high schools will compete in the following categories at the Cariboo Regional Skills Competition:
+Competitors from the Regional high schools will compete in the following categories at the Cariboo Regional Secondary Skills Competition:

 • Automotive Service